Does Collaborative Human-LM Dialogue Generation Help Information Extraction from Human Dialogues?: Problem Definition and Evaluation

-DST is conventionally used for task-oriented human-computer interactions, such as with virtual assistants~\citep{rastogi2020towards} or a booking service~\citep{budzianowski2018multiwoz}, that effectively provide a natural language interface for the assistant to make API calls.
-Extracted structured information (the dialogue state) is typically represented as a collection of tuples $\{ (s,v), s \in \mS \}$, where $s$ is a slot label, $v$ is the associated value, and $\mS$ is the full set of slots in the ontology.
-Values can be associated with a slot-dependent restricted set $\mV_s$ or free-form text (e.g., a restaurant name) or null.
+Extracted structured information is typically represented as a collection of tuples $\{ (s,v), s \in \mS \}$, where $s$ is a slot label, $v$ is the associated value, and $\mS$ is the full set of slots in the ontology.
+Values can be associated with a slot-dependent restricted set $\mV_s$ or free-form text (e.g., a home address) or null.
 For multi-domain systems where different domains share some but not all slots (e.g., many domains have a date slot), the domain $d$ is separately tracked: $\{ (d, s,v), d \in \mD, s \in \mS \}$.
 The full set of tuples is updated after each agent-user exchange to support construction of application calls needed to complete the task.

-We can formalize the dialogue state tracking task as follows.
+We formalize the our information extraction task as follows.
 Ignoring domain for brevity, define $(A, U)_t$ as the pair of agent and user turns at exchange $t$.
-Given a sequence of exchanges between and agent and a user, $\{(A, U)_1, \ldots, (A, U)_t\}$, find the dialogue state $\{ (s,v), s \in \mS_t \}$ , where $\mS_t$ is the subset of slots active at time $t$ (i.e., having non-null values) The state associated with the final turn $T$ effectively provides a summary of the information extracted from the user in the dialogue.
+Given a sequence of exchanges between and agent and a user, $\{(A, U)_1, \ldots, (A, U)_t\}$, find the dialogue state $\{ (s,v), s \in \mS_t \}$, where $\mS_t$ is the subset of slots active at time $t$ (i.e., having non-null values).
+The state associated with the final turn $T$ effectively provides a summary of the information extracted from the user in the dialogue.